 International College, Cayman Islands, BS (Business and Accounting); MS (Management)

 Western New England School of Law, Massachusetts, US, JD

 Queen's University, Belfast, UK, Certificate in Cayman Islands Law

 Abraham was formerly admitted to the United States Patent and Trade Mark Office.
 He is a Chartered Engineer and a Certified Management Accountant.
-He is also the President of the Caymanian Bar Association.
+He is also the former President and a current council member of the Caymanian Bar Association.

-1997 - Admitted as an attorney and counsellor-at-law in Massachusetts, US (does not practise as an attorney and counsellor-at-law in Massachusetts)
+1997 - Admitted as an attorney and counsellor-at-law in Massachusetts, US (not practising)

 2001 - Admitted as an attorney-at-law in the Cayman Islands